 How to make steak fried rice

-- Push the vegetables to the side, making an empty spot in the center of the pan.
+Stir in minced garlic.
+Push the vegetables to the side, making an empty center in the pan.

-- Add the eggs, and scramble until they’re mostly cooked.
-Then, mix the eggs with the veggies.
+Add eggs and scramble until mostly cooked.
+Then mix with the rest of the vegetables.

 FAQs: